Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Texans stats and trends

-- In Houston's 16 games this season, it has seven wins against the spread.
+- Houston has played 16 games, with seven wins against the spread.

-- The Texans have been underdogs by 10 points or more nine times this year and are 4-5 ATS in those games.
+- So far this season, the Texans have been installed as underdogs by a 10-point margin or more nine times and are 4-5 ATS in those contests.

-- Houston's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Houston's games this year have hit the over seven times in 16 opportunities (43.8%).

-- Houston is 7-0 against the spread and 4-3 overall when the team scores more than 20.6 points.
+- Houston is 7-0 against the spread and 4-3 overall when the team puts up more than 20.6 points.

 - Houston is 3-2 against the spread and 2-3 overall when the team piles up more than 328.4 yards.